What is a Tax-Saving FD?

 You can choose between monthly, quarterly, or annual interest payouts.

-If not withdrawn periodically, interest is compounded, offering higher cumulative returns at maturity.
+If not withdrawn periodically, interest is compounded, resulting in a higher maturity value due to compounding at maturity.

 Comparison: Tax-Saving FD vs. Other Tax-Saving Options